 The share of international tourist expenditure and employment in LDCs and SIDS is small, but growing.

 Tourism expenditure from international visitors in developing countries can stimulate economic activity, infrastructure development and employment.
-Aligning with other global initiatives, such as UNWTO’s ST-EP program, two indicators have been selected to measure tourism’s contribution to development.
-Apart from contributing to SDG 1 “End poverty in all its forms everywhere”, tourism development can also have a positive impact on SDG 8 “Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all”.
+Trying to measure tourism’s contribution to poverty alleviation aligns with other global initiatives, such as UNWTO’s ST-EP program.
+In addition to contributing to SDG 1 “End poverty in all its forms everywhere”, tourism development can also have a positive impact on SDG 8 “Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all”.

 - In 2016, LDCs and SIDS earned a combined US$79 billion from international travel and tourism in real prices.
 This export value has increased by 4.6% compared with the previous year, 2015.